Irregular menstrual periods

-What are the common symptoms of irregular menstrual periods?
+Common symptoms of irregular menstrual periods include:

-• Missed Periods
+• Missed periods

 • Painful cramping

-• Extended bleeding duration
+• Extended bleeding

 • Changes in blood flow